jakobzhao/geog458/labs/lab02/readme.md

 However, these different filtering parameter returns different data structures and they store different information about the tweets.
 Since we are interested in geo-tagged tweets in particular, we will not be changing filtering parameters in this lab.

 The `on_data` function will handle the data processing and output.
 In general, this function terminated after `self.limit` second.
 To process each record `data`, the captured `data` is converted to a json variable `datajson`. we will mainly output six variables, in terms of id, username, created_at, lng, lat, and text.
 Notably, If the geotag is a single point, the lat and lng will be captured directly from the `coordinates`.
-If the geotag is place, the lat and lng will capture the centroid of the boundingbox.
+If the geotag is place, the lat and lng will capture the centroid of the bounding box.
 Similarity, a new csv file named `tweets.csv` is created under [the assets folder](assets/).

 In a lot of actual work environment, it is common to use database to store information.
 We are using csv file as data storage to simplify our tasks.
 If you would like to know more about using database to store information, you can learn more [here](https://github.com/jakobzhao/geog458/blob/master/labs/lab02/database/pe.md).